 The Institute for Law and the Workplace is a national center for research, training, dialogue, and reflection on the law that governs the workplace.
 The institute pools the resources of leading scholars and the practicing professional community to train students and professionals, monitor policies and trends, and reflect upon major issues in a neutral setting.

 Institute for Science, Law and Technology

 The Institute for Science, Law and Technology provides a forum to produce and disseminate knowledge on the social and legal implications of emerging technologies.
 As part of its mission, the institute sponsors long-term, multidisciplinary research; public conferences; judicial training; symposia for journalists; and other programs.
-Public programming, scholarship and research, and student educational opportunities in the institute focus on biotechnology, genetics, nanotechnology, environmental science, social networks, and intellectual property.
+Public programming, scholarship and research, and student educational opportunities in the institute focus on biotechnology, genetics, nanotechnology, internet privacy, app development, machine learning, and intellectual property.
 In addition, institute staff and faculty draft laws and regulations and develop other programs that guide public policy decisions.

 Institute on the Supreme Court of the United States

 The Institute on the Supreme Court of the United States (ISCOTUS) educates internal and external audiences about the Court and its role in our constitutional system of government.
 ISCOTUS seeks to showcase the significant intellectual contributions of Chicago-Kent’s faculty and to give students the opportunity to learn more about the Court through participation in ISCOTUS events and projects.
 Other components of ISCOTUS are ISCOTUSnow, a blog devoted to informed, accessible discussion of the work of the Court, and the Civic Education Project, which merges ISCOTUS’s academic and technological dimensions to promote public education about the Court.